vi-kon/laravel-diff/README.md

-# Diff tool for Laravel 5
+# Diff tool

-This is **Laravel 5** package for comparison strings and show changes.
+This package is for comparison strings and show changes.

 ## Table of content